-Each of us has a purpose for being on this earth…a purpose that serves the greater good, a higher calling.
+Our purpose for being on this earth is to serve the greater good…a higher calling.
 It is our responsibility to intentionally and deliberately move toward our purpose.

 “All leaders are serving – either themselves or others.” ~ Global leadership guru and author Bill Hybels.